simopier/QuantifyingHydrideMicrostructure/RHCP_Validation_Measurements/RHCP_Validation_Instructions.md

 * To obtain the position of your clicks, you can either:
   * Activate the macro tab by clicking on it, and then go to __Macros > Run Macro__.
   * Or go to __Plugins > Macros > Run ...__ and select the file named __Get_line_positions.txt__ that we saved at step 9.
 * * This will create a tab with the x and y positions of the line you just drew.
 If you did not go from top to bottom when drawing the line, it will give you an error message.
-You will need to plot a new line.*
+You will need to plot a new line or move around the problematic points on your line.*
 * Select __Files > Save As...__ to save this file in the results folder (RHCP_Validation_Results) as a .csv file with the name: __ImageNumber.csv__ (example: 14.csv).
 * Repeat this for all images.
 (Please remember to pause the timer if/when you take breaks).
 * __When you are done binarizing all images, please do not forget to stop the time and save the time it took you to take measurements with imageJ__.